matthewrdev/building-addins-for-xamarin-studio/README.md

 ![Adding an addin reference](images/add-addin-reference.gif)

-If we do not do this, our addin *might* silently fail to load and you'll spend the next hour in frustration before finally finding an obscure log message telling informing you are missing an addin reference.
+If we do not do this, our addin *might* silently fail to load and you'll spend the next hour in frustration before finally finding an obscure log message happily informing you are missing an addin reference.
 Save yourself the stress and always include addin references as you are using them!

 ## Some Essential APIS
 Before we review the translation addin, let's dig through some of the essential APIs that are used in this addin: